 Q: When is the physical fitness test offered?

-Q: The physical fitness test will be offered in April and May.
+A: The physical fitness test will be offered between April and July (Tests are scheduled until the class is full).

 Q: What is the physical fitness requirement?